 14. New Zealand

 Undoubtedly one of the most spectacular places on earth, and my favourite country on the planet.
 New Zealand is home to some incredibly beautiful views, lakes and glaciers.
-Make sure to take a decent camera, and grab those all important Instagram shots.
-Make sure you check out my blog posts from my own trip to New Zealand here.
+Make sure to take a decent camera, and grab those all-important Instagram shots.

 15. Pamukkale, Turkey

-Pamukkale (also know in Turkish as cotton castle) is a town in western Turkey known for the mineral-rich thermal waters flowing down white travertine terraces on a nearby hillside.
-Ruins here include a well-preserved theater and a necropolis with sarcophagi that stretch for 2km and the famous Antique Pool is stunning with submerged Roman columns, from the result of an earthquake.
+Pamukkale (also known in Turkish as a cotton castle) is a town in western Turkey known for the mineral-rich thermal waters flowing down white travertine terraces on a nearby hillside.
+Ruins here include a well-preserved theatre and a necropolis with sarcophagi that stretch for 2km and the famous Antique Pool is stunning with submerged Roman columns, from the result of an earthquake.